eclab/seq/README.md

 ### Installation and Running on Windows

+**WARNING**: Seq's binaries have not been tested on Windows yet, and we won't be able to test them ourselves until late August.
+If you are having difficulties, please let us know.
+And try Seq on MacOS, where its binaries have been well tested!

 The following should work (but has not been tested):

 1. [Download and install at least Java 20](https://www.oracle.com/technetwork/java/javase/downloads).
 The JRE should work fine.
 Earlier versions of Java have a bug which causes Java apps (like Seq) to make teeny tiny windows on the latest high-resolution screens.